A00N/ChessPieceRecognition/project_definition.md

 ## Input/Output
-Input as image, output as text on commandline.
+Input as an image, output as text on commandline.

 ## References